-The Learning Impact Awards recognize the most powerful and influential uses of technology worldwide in support of learning worldwide.
-This unique program was created in 2007 for the purpose of recognizing outstanding applications of technology that address the most significant challenges facing the global education segment.
-Additionally, the Learning Impact Awards program aims to identify repeatable implementation of “efficient IT” practices that can help institutions and educational authorities increase access, create personalized learning environments, improve student engagement and improve actionable assessment.
+The Learning Impact Awards recognize the most innovative and influential uses of technology to support learning worldwide.
+IMS created this unique program in 2007 to recognize outstanding applications of edtech that address the most significant challenges facing the global education segment.
+Additionally, the Learning Impact Awards program aims to identify the repeatable implementation of efficient IT practices to help institutions and educational authorities increase access, create personalized learning environments, improve student engagement, promote actionable assessment, and advance ecosystem development.

-Learning Impact Awards recognize both the product/service involved as well as the implementing institution as both collaborate to effectively leverage technology to create a positive "learning impact.”
+Learning Impact Awards recognize both the product/service involved and the implementing institution as both collaborate to effectively leverage technology to create positive "learning impacts" and outcomes.
 Therefore, submissions can be made by any product or service provider or by any end-user educational institution or training provider as follows:

-- Institutional or other end-user submitters are asked for the same information, including product(s) or services(s) that are proprietary and not commercially available.
+- Institutional or other end-user submitters are asked for the same information, including proprietary and not commercially available products or services.

 - Each unrelated (not involved in the same implementation project) product or service constitutes a single submission.

-- Joint projects involving several partners are encouraged to submit, as the potential for learning impact may be greater.
+- Joint projects involving several partners are encouraged to submit together, as the potential for learning impact may be greater.

 - Applicants who are prior award winners are eligible to submit a proposal that is different from the previous award.